scylladb/scylladb/test/cql-pytest/README.md

    please resist the urge to add more and more of these utility functions.
    Utility functions are bad for several reasons.
-First, they make it harder to read tests - any reader will understand what "cql.execute(...)" does, but not be familiar with dozens of obscure utilty functions.
+First, they make it harder to read tests - any reader will understand what "cql.execute(...)" does, but not be familiar with dozens of obscure utility functions.
    Second, when a utility function is written for the benefit of a single test, it is often much less general than its author thought, and when it comes time to reuse it in a second test, it turns out it needs to be